 We release funds the same day via bank transfer.

 In order to protect both the pawnbroker and the client, the loan is supported by a pre-contract information sheet.
-Known as a SECCI (Standard European Consumer Credit Information), this information sheet clearly sets out the terms and conditions of the loan, so that you can take time to make sure you understand the process and are happy to proceed with the loan.
+This information sheet clearly sets out the terms and conditions of the loan so that you can take time to make sure you understand the process and are happy to proceed with the loan.
 Don’t worry if you have second thoughts in the first 14 days of the loan.
 A cooling-off period allows you to withdraw from your contract.

 When your contract comes to an end, you settle your loan with us you and then redeem your item.
 Don’t forget, you can do this at any time during the six-month loan period.
 If you reach the end of your contract and you are not in a position to settle your account and redeem your secured item, we will then take care of your account by using your secured item to recover the loan.
 There will be an opportunity to extend the loan period at the end of the initial six-month period.
 Simply settle the outstanding interest accrued on your account the loan can be extended.